OXID-eSales/developer_documentation/development/modules_components_themes/module/installation_setup/setup.rst

 .. note::

     <module-id> is unique identifier for a module.
 It can be found in module `metadata.php` file.
-    <shop-id> is unique identifier for a module.
+    <shop-id> is unique identifier for a sub shop.
 It can be found in Admin / Master Settings / Core Settings page on the Main tab.

 **3. Activate all configured modules at once:**